Fernandez-Trincado/TurbospectrumPy/README.md

 ![Figure 1](https://github.com/Fernandez-Trincado/TurbospectrumPy/blob/master/Abundances2.png)

 Instructions to make spectrum synthesis star-to-star and line-to-line.
-Below for this:
+Below are instructions for this:
 --

+ 0. NOTE: This program only works for APOGEE spectra, but can be extended and other cases.

  0. Download the main Python program at: [Manualsynthesis.py](https://github.com/Fernandez-Trincado/TurbospectrumPy/blob/master/Manualsynthesis.py)

  1. Download the atmosphere model at: